tenicepost/api-docs/README.md

 The user-id and key are used to make the initial call to the [API key](https://api-gw.dhlparcel.nl/authenticate/api-key) endpoint.
 As a reponse the API gives an access token and a refresh token.

-The validity of the access token is about 15 minutes so with the refresh token the session can be prolonged for another 15 minutes using the [refresh API](https://api-gw.dhlparcel.nl/authenticate/refresh-token).
-The reponse is the same as the initial call for the API key, an access and refresh token.
+The validity of the access token is about 15 minutes so with the refresh token the validity can be prolonged for another 15 minutes using the [refresh API](https://api-gw.dhlparcel.nl/authenticate/refresh-token).
+The reponse of the refresh token API is the same as the initial call for the API key, also an access and refresh token.

 Example of response body (200):
-The yellow shaded text is the token to be used in the HTTP header for authentication.
+The red text is the token to be used in the HTTP header for authentication.
 {
   "accessToken": "
 ```diff